Sonnyburni/Sonnyburni/README.md

 Full stack developer
 --------------------

 I am a full stack developer with a background in biomedical engineering and Education technology.
 I am passionate about working on projects which have the potential to provide massive impact.
-I am constantly striving to learn new things and am exited to continue my journey into the world of software.
+I am constantly striving to learn new things and I am excited to continue my journey into the world of software.

 * 🌍  I'm based in London, UK
 * 🖥️  See my portfolio at [My Portfolio](http://bespoke-panda-2119ff.netlify.app/)